 Cancer screening exams can help find basal cell carcinoma at its earliest stage, when the chances for successful treatment, optimal outcomes and fewer side effects are greatest.
 These tests are usually done when a patient is healthy and has no specific symptoms.

 Not only are expert cancer researchers at the OSUCCC – James continually working to detect and diagnose basal cell carcinoma early, but they are also developing additional tests to detect and diagnose cancer even earlier, leading to improved outcomes, faster responses and fewer side effects.

 Because early detection is crucial, OSUCCC – James dermatologists regularly offer screening clinics for potential skin cancers.

 If you carry risk factors for basal cell carcinoma, you should regularly examine moles and other skin lesions.

 Basal cell carcinoma is a type of nonmelanoma skin cancer.
 Skin color and being exposed to sunlight can increase the risk of nonmelanoma skin cancer and actinic keratosis.

-A risk factor is anything that increases your chance of getting a basal cell carcinoma.
+A risk factor is anything that increases your chance of getting carcinoma disease.
 Talk with your doctor if you think you may be at risk.
 Risk factors for basal cell carcinoma include the following: